FurkanKambay/Tulip/README.md

 ## Art & Sound

 The art direction/style is not finalized.
 I'm using placeholder assets that seem to go well enough together for the time being.
 Same with music and sound effects.
-I made some placeholder art and paid for some others (see [ATTRIBUTIONS](ATTRIBUTIONS.md)), but the paid assets aren't available on GitHub because I can't share the source files.
+I purchased some assets ([ATTRIBUTIONS](ATTRIBUTIONS.md)) and made some placeholder art myself, but the paid assets aren't available on the public repo since I can't share the source files.
 The itch.io builds use the paid assets as expected, though!
-I bought a MIDI keyboard to learn music, which may not have been the smartest investment, but surely I'll make some progress one day.
+I also bought a MIDI keyboard to learn music, which may not have been the smartest investment, but surely I'll make some progress one day.